show-karma/karma-gap-sdk/readme.md

 }
 ````

-So if `gasless` transactions are required, the developer will need to understand that it can be used in three modes, and all requireto set `gelatoOpts.useGasless: true`:
+If `gasless` transactions are required, developers should be aware that it can be used in three modes, all of which require setting `gelatoOpts.useGasless: true`:

-1. With API Key
+1. **With API Key:**
-   This method is recommended only if you're using it in an external API as if used in the frontend level, the API key will be visible to all of the users.
-When using this method, you only need to fill `gelatoOpts.apiKey: '<gelato api key>'`.
-Note that a deprecation warning will pop up with this disclaimer, but don't worry, this option will not be removed from this sdk.
-The constructor will look like:
+   This method is recommended when used in an external API.
+If utilized at the frontend level, the API key becomes visible to all users.
+To implement this method, simply fill in `gelatoOpts.apiKey: '<gelato api key>'`.
+Please note that a deprecation warning will appear with this disclaimer, but rest assured, this option will not be removed from the SDK.
+The constructor will appear as follows:

 ```ts
 GAP.createClient({